asqre/ShoppeDataCrawler/README.md

 # Shoppee Scraper using Selenium in python

+This Python script allows you to scrape reviews from a specified URL using Selenium.
+The extracted reviews are stored as text data for further analysis or storage.
 Fields that will be retrieved are: 'Radarly pid", "Radarly corpusId", "Radarly corpusName", "Product_Name", "Product_url",  "Status", "Name", "Customer_Profile_Url", "Rating", "TimeStamps", "Review", "Media_Url", "Likes", "Id".

 #### Fair Warning